 The forward sale transactions are entered into at market prices; therefore, the forward sale agreements have no initial fair value.
 Westar Energy will not receive any proceeds from the sale of common stock under the forward sale agreements until transactions are settled.
 Upon settlement, Westar Energy will record the forward sale agreements within equity.
-Except in specified circumstances or events that would require physical share settlement, Westar Energy is able to elect to settle any forward sale transactions by means of physical share, cash or net share settlement, and is also able to elect to settle the forward sale transactions through physical share settlement.
+Except in specified circumstances or events that would require physical share settlement, Westar Energy is able to elect to settle any forward sale transactions by means of physical share, cash or net share settlement, and is also able to elect to settle the forward sale transactions in whole, or in part, earlier than the stated maturity dates.
+Currently, Westar Energy anticipates settling the forward sale transactions through physical share settlement.
 The shares under the forward sale agreements are initially priced when the transactions are entered into and are subject to certain fixed pricing adjustments during the term of the agreements.
 Accordingly, assuming physical share settlement, Westar Energy's net proceeds from the forward sale transactions will represent the prices established by the forward sale agreements applicable to the time periods in which physical settlement occurs.